Azure/azure-sdk-for-python/doc/batch.rst

 		auto_scale_evaluation_interval=autoscale_interval
 	)

-	# Update or patch pool.
+	# Update or patch a pool.
 Note that when updating, all pool parameters must be updated,
 	# but when patching, individual parameters can be selectively updated.
 	updated_info=batch.models.PoolPatchPropertiesParameter(
 		metadata=[batch.models.MetadataItem('foo', 'bar')]